AshleighSham/DF_capstone/README.md

 ## Setting up the Spotify API Compatibility

 To run the ETL pipeline, a functioning Spotify developer app and its relevant details are required.
 [Instructions on setting one up can be found here](https://developer.spotify.com/documentation/web-api).
-The Client ID and Client Secret are for the api to use; the code below needs to be placed within utils/api_utils.py and streamlit/app/spotify_auth.py.
+The Client ID and Client Secret are for the api to use; the code below needs to be placed within utils/api_utils.py.

 ```python
 import requests